13 Reasons Why season 4 soundtrack - TheNewsTrace

 Justin sells medication whereas working at Monet’s [Official soundtrack]

-Justin cries in his room after his discuss with Bryce.
+Justin cries in his room after his speak with Bryce.
 [Official soundtrack]

 Yungblud – Die A Little